Direct Educator Support

 917 individual responses representing 622 schools, businesses, and organizations from every county in Maine responded to the 2022 Census

-The newly revised Maine Environmental literacy plan outlines goals and strategies to provide essential learning opportunities for all Maine youth to develop knowledge, skills, and attitudes that grow student’s ability to care for the people, communities, and the land and waters we all depend on for health and well being.
-MEEA played a critical leadership role, collaborating closely with the Maine Department of Education and other educators and environmental education organizations to revise this important plan.
-The plan has unprecedented support across state agencies.
+MEEA played a critical leadership role in the revision of the Maine ELP, collaborating closely with the Maine Department of Education, educators and EE organizations with unprecedented support across state agencies.
 The plan was adopted and signed by the Commissioner of the Maine Department of Education, Pender Makin, and includes a message of support from Governor Janet Mills and a letter of support signed by five other agency Commissioners.

 2022 Maine Environmental Literacy Plan